What is Near-Peer Mentoring?

 By pairing students with someone just slightly ahead them and often from the same backgrounds, near-peer mentors were listened to and respected because they had recently had the same experiences.

-Dr. Deborah Yourick, Director of Science Education and Fellowship Programs at Walter Reed Army Institute of Research
+Dr. Debra Yourick, Director of Science Education and Fellowship Programs at Walter Reed Army Institute of Research

 Today Dr. Yourick leads all science education and fellowship programs for WRAIR, from 7th grade students to scientists well established in their careers.
 Alongside her 33-year career in neuropharmacology, Yourick has dedicated herself to expanding access to science for all.
 One program is Gains in the Education of Mathematics and Science (GEMS) which is based on near-peer mentor-led experiential learning and now serves over 3000 students at Army labs nationwide, including 1000 participants at WRAIR during summer 2022.
 GEMS is part of the Army Educational Outreach Program and more information can be found at www.usaeop.com.

 Army-supported college students serve as near-peer mentors to help teach biology to middle- and high-school students during summer programs, whether held on Army posts or at local colleges and universities.
 In addition to receiving stipends and sometimes college credit, the college students are also mentored by working scientists at the Army’s own laboratories – a unique and dynamic experience.
 The program works to build strong STEM learning connections, or ecosystems, in communities – linking school districts and colleges, universities, local businesses and Army research labs.